firefly-iii/firefly-iii/.github/security.md

 1. Any SSRF or DNS/hostname issues in any user provided URL field (webhooks, ntfy, SimpleFIN, Slack).
 It's by design that users may set up any URL they want, be it internal, private or non-existing.
-2. Any XSS issue without a viable attack tree.
+2. Any (XSS) issue without a viable attack tree.
 See also the heading "attack service and risk assessment" earlier in this policy.
 If you can find a spot where Firefly III or the associated tools render unescaped data, it's not a security issue unless you can show me an actual attack that gets that data into the system.
+3. There are (end)points where one (non-admin) user can affect all other users.
+For example, browsing to `/flush` will also clear out other user's cached data.
+Purging deleted records may also remove other user's soft-deleted data.
-3. Any issue that is not true.
+4. Any issue that is not true.
 AI models have already *hallucinated* security issues in Firefly III.
 They've referred to **non-existing** functions, templates and files.
 Including line numbers and code excerpts.
 Validate your findings before you report them to me.